Update is that Springfield is cancelled due to scheduling snafus, but Ashland is now on!

+We need scion cuttings from established, IDENTIFIED varieties of fruit trees to distribute through our regional propagation fairs.
+If you have cuttings to donate, please watch the cutting and storage instructional video below.
 Here’s a link to our scion-collection database.
 Another 100% volunteer-driven effort from ASN.
 Please enter details of scion you have collected in our google form database, here.
+If that isn’t working, try here.

 ‘Scion’ is the horticultural name used to describe the cuttings taken from fruit trees which are then grafted on to rootstock to create new fruit trees.
 This is how fruit trees such as ‘Granny Smith’ apples or ‘Bing’ cherries are ‘made’.
 Named fruit trees (or ‘cultivars’ or ‘varieties’) are cloned, not grown from seed.